Our responsible investment approach

 ESG (Environmental, Social and Governance)

-Principles for Responsible Investment (PRI) is the world's leading advocate for responsible investments.
-The organization is working to analyze how environmental and social factors together with governance (ESG) impact investments while supporting its international network of investors to implement these factors in their investment and ownership decisions.
-PRI is supported by, without being part of, the UN.
+Principles for Responsible Investment (PRI) is an UN-supported community and the world's leading advocate for responsible investments.
+As an independent organisation, the PRI analyses how environmental and social factors – together with governance – impact investments, while supporting its international network of investors to implement these factors in their investment and ownership decisions.
+Infranode’s Director and Co-Lead Value-Add Transition, Johan Tiselius, is a member of the Infrastructure Advisory Committee.
+Infranode has been a signatory since 2017.

-Swesif is an independent network forum for organizations working for or with sustainable investments in Sweden.
-The long-term goal is to increase knowledge of sustainable investments, to be a network and meeting place for knowledge and experience, contribute to relevant statistics on sustainable investments in Sweden and contribute to the public debate through active participation.
+Swesif is an independent network forum for organisations working for, or with, sustainable investments in Sweden.
+The forum’s long-term goals are to increase knowledge of sustainable investments; to be a network and meeting place for knowledge and experience; to contribute to relevant statistics on sustainable investments in Sweden; and to contribute to the public debate on sustainability through active participation.
+Infranode has been a signatory since 2016.

 GRESB is a global real estate sustainability benchmark for infrastructure assets and their fund managers.
 By applying rigorous methodology and consistent framework, GRESB evaluates sustainability governance of companies and funds in the segments of leadership, policies, reporting, risk management, stakeholder engagement, health and safety, customers and emission levels.
-Infranode uses GRESB to assess ESG governance standing of portfolio companies since good governance is a foundation for good ESG performance and risk minimization.
+Infranode uses GRESB to assess ESG governance standing of portfolio companies since good governance is a foundation for good ESG performance and risk minimisation.
+Infranode has been using GRESB to assess and benchmark the sustainability governance of our portfolio companies since 2020.

 Disclosures